flaing/meteor-phonegap/README.md

     npm install -g cordova

+You possibly want to `chown -R `yourself` /usr/local/lib/node_modules/cordova`

 Now you can

     cordova create Baz
     cd Baz

+This one might break, in which case you can try the following.
+Note that it might not work straight away, just google your errors and try e.g.
+`/usr/local/lib/node_modules/cordova/lib/cordova-android/framework; ant jar`.

     cordova platform add android

+You can probably add some other platforms as well but we'll first focus on android in this project.
+Now you can...

     cordova build
     cordova serve android